 Ms. Stowe’s primary practice is defending corporations and individuals in federal and state litigation alleging fraud, breach of contract, or negligent misrepresentation related to stock, debt, and mortgage-backed securities.
+Her expertise includes the federal securities laws and the Financial Institutions Reform, Recovery, and Enforcement Act.
 She also has experience in internal investigations and criminal investigations related to compliance, fiduciary duty, insider trading, and investor disclosures.

 Her recent matters include the following: